Clyde Stride Ultra Marathon

 What is included?

-Your entry fee includes a donation to Scottish Autism, chip timing, professional event finish photo (free to download from Mick Hall Photos), drop bags carried to the check points, first aid cover for the event and our amazing race team there to support and encourage you all day.
+Your entry fee includes a donation to Scottish Autism, chip timing, professional event finish photo, drop bags carried to the check points, first aid cover for the event and our amazing race team there to support and encourage you all day.
 There is also soup and roll for all runners at the finish line.

 Optional extras at sign up include additional donation to Scottish Autism, plant a tree in the Scottish Highlands rewilding project, a technical or cotton t-shirt, a hoody, a buff or a medal.
 As part of Acorn Trails’ environmental commitment these items are not given out as standard reducing the amount of t-shirts, medal etc that go to waste, stuffed in a drawer etc. Click the link to read more about how ‘We Care‘